DataSF/datasf.github.io/blog/_posts/2018-11-19-building-integrated-people-systems.md

   - blog
 ---

-I recently had the privilege to contribute to the [MetroLab ](https://metrolabnetwork.org/data-science-and-human-services-lab/){: target="_blank"}report [Technology for Civic Data Integration](https://metrolabnetwork.org/data-science-and-human-services-lab/){: target="_blank"} with my peers (see who below).
+I recently had the privilege to contribute to the report [Technology for Civic Data Integration](https://metrolabnetwork.org/data-science-and-human-services-lab/){: target="_blank"} with my peers produced through a collaboration of 4 fabulous organizations (see who below).
 In it are 7 considerations to take into account when planning for an integrated data system.

 While not explicitly stated in the report, my takeaway from it is that data systems are actually people systems.
 Put plainly, an integration must support a real human need and real humans need to implement integrated data systems.
 When we fail to recognize this, integration projects are doomed to failure.